Search engine optimisation (SEO) is a vital part of any online marketing campaign whatever your target audience.

 Google is Germany’s largest search engine and it has been cracking down on the use of black hat tactics to manipulate search results.
 You can read more here about the top search engines in Germany.

 In Germany, many SEO agencies believe that SEO is all about manipulation rather than a science or art like other European online marketing agencies.
-It is important not to go down the manipulation root as it can seriously damage your search visibility in the long-term.
+It is important not to go down the manipulation root as it can seriously damage your search visibility in the long-term as Google shifts search algorithms and can also issue a penalty.

 Factors Impacting German SEO